heurihermilab/heurihermilab.github.io/_posts/2021-04-26-toolsiuse-processing.md

-The (nearly-unGoogleable) cross-platform programming language and development system **Processing** is one of my secret weapons when it comes to graphics, especially motion graphics for video.
+The cross-platform programming language and development system **Processing** is one of my secret weapons when it comes to graphics, especially motion graphics for video.
 The Java-derived language is simple, easy to share and hack, and rewards serendipity, yet hits the sweet spot in terms of pixel-level control without overwhelming with obligatory detail and system-level apparatus.

 <!--more-->